madagra/madagra.github.io/_pages/home.md

 both scientific papers and a long [thesis](https://hal.archives-ouvertes.fr/tel-01478313v1) but especially highly efficient parallel scientific software.

 - **Sep 2011- Sep 2013** - Master in Physics of Complex Systems from the Polytechnic University of Turin with a thesis on material simulations for fuel cells carried out in Paris.

+## Some of my favourites

+The passion for technology has always been at a core of my work, and I have a few ones I especially enjoyed working with:

+- **PyTorch**: by far my favorite deep learning library due to its very intuitive and Pythonic interface, nice and flexible differentiation engine, and super helpful community.
+It is losing some traction nowadays, maybe at some point I will switch to Jax.

+- **Vercel AI SDK**: the best tool for AI engineering if using Typescript.
+The sheer amount of features and use cases supported can be intimidating, but once mastered it, one can basically do everything with AI model at a very high pace.

+- **FastAPI**: the best library to build backend APIs, in my opinion.
+And the quality of its documentation is something rarely found in open-source projets.

+- **SKtime**: provides a unified interface for time series analysis with excellent scikit-learn integration and great extensibility.
+There is basically everything for time-series in here while still managing to keep a decent interface for the users.

+- **Golang**: the language has its downsides (so hard to build proper tests, for example), but its concurrency programming model is, in my opinion, unparalleled and really makes the difference for large scale backend applications.
+And well, it powers Kubernetes, one of the largest and most contributed open-source software in the world.

+- **Pulumi**: enables infrastructure-as-code using familiar programming languages and a super nice developer experience both in the cloud and with the CLI.
+One needs to be particularly careful to properly organize the code, but then, unlike Terraform, it becomes a real pleasure to work with.

+- **PostgreSQL**: no need for explanations here, 40 years old and still going strong with really good features included at each new major release.
+Actually, later it is doing better than most other NoSQL competing solutions, and it is becoming more than just a database engine.